 1 credit Final: portfolio Prerequisite: DDP This project-based course will use 2D skills form DDP and take a practical learning approach to cover the process of creating a 3D model in AutoCAD then rendering that model to realistic views.
-The students will 3D model all the architectural elements from a design and bring a modern boung to life with real world lighting materials and random
+The students will 3D model all the architectural elements from a design and bring a modern house to life with real world lighting materials and render the final result.
+The class includes exploration of the history of architecture and great architects, and will build a scale model of a design.
+Grades 10-12